nixn/pdns-etcd3/doc/ETCD-structure.md

 Resource record values store the content of the record.
 The content does not include the domain name, the DNS class (`IN`) or the record type (`A`, `MX`, …); these are given in the entry key already.

-The content may be a JSON object or a plain string (that is without quotation marks).
-Records which are given as JSON objects, are supported for default values and options (see below for details).<br>
-If the content value begins with a `{` (no whitespace before!), it is parsed as a JSON object, otherwise it is taken as plain string.<br>
+The content can be one of the following:

+* A plain string (that is without quotation marks), if it does not begin with any marker of the other types of content (see below).<br>
+  Plain strings give the content of the record directly.
+They are not parsed or changed in any way, just returned as-is.<br>
+  Plain strings have no support for defaults (see below), but they can be used for not supported (or custom) resource records.
-There are exceptions to this rule: For PowerDNS v3 each JSON-supported record with a priority field may not be stored as plain string, because the priority of such a record must be reported in a separate field in the backend protocol.
-As of PowerDNS v4 the priority field is given in the content and is not a separate field anymore.
-Thus, such records could then be given as plain strings.<br>
+  They can be used for supported records too, but that's not cool and even not possible for entries with a priority field, when using PowerDNS v3, because the priority of such records must be reported in a separate field in the backend protocol.
+  As of PowerDNS v4 the priority fields are part of the content and the restriction does not apply anymore.<br>
-Also the SOA record cannot be given as a plain string due to the automatically handled 'serial' field.
+  But there is still one exception to this: the `SOA` record cannot be given as a plain string due to the automatically handled `serial` field.

+* A JSON object, if it begins with `{`.<br>
+  Objects are the heart of the data.
+They store values for the content fields, have multiple syntax possibilities, are supported for default/inherited values and options handling (see below for details).<br>
+  Objects can only be used for supported resource records.
+See below for more details to object-supported records.

+* A last-field-value, if it begins with `=`.<br>
+  If an object-supported resource record has only one field (e.g. `CNAME`, `A`), or only one field left which is not set by some default value (e.g. `SRV`, when `weight`, `priority` and `port` are given by defaults with `target` as the "last field"), then the value for that field could be stored with only the value after the `=`.
+This is very handy for such records and prevents much boilerplate.<br>
+  The value must be given in JSON syntax.<br>
+  Examples:
+    * `com.example/www-1/A` => `="1.2.3.4"` (fills the `ip` field)
+    * `com.example/www-2/A` => `=7` (when the option `ip-prefix` is set to something like `1.2.3.`)
+    * `com.example/NS#1` => `="ns1"` (still utilizing the automatic zone appending)

+* A YAML object, if it begins with `---`, followed by a newline. **(NOT IMPLEMENTED YET)**<br>
+  Same as a JSON object, but written in YAML syntax.

+(All markers do not accept whitespace before them, they would be read as plain strings then.)

-Not all records are implemented, thus are not JSON-supported.
+Not all records are implemented, thus are not object-supported.
 But the list shall be ever-growing.
 For the other types there is always the possibility to store them as plain strings.<br>
-If a record content is given as a JSON object, but is not supported by the program, it is warned about and ignored.
+If a record content is given as an object, but is not supported by the program, it is warned about and ignored.
 (TODO unsupported entries with values starting with markers like `{` or `=`)

-The record TTL is a regular field in case of a JSON object entry (key `ttl`), but there is no way to directly define a record-specific TTL for a plain string entry.
+The record TTL is a regular field in case of an object entry (key `ttl`), but there is no way to directly define a record-specific TTL for a plain string entry.
 One may use a default value as a workaround for this limitation: For example to have a specific TTL on a record with the (unsupported custom) QTYPE `ABC` one can use the entry `<domain>/-defaults-/ABC#some-id` → `{"ttl":"<specific-ttl-value>"}` to specify the TTL for the entry `<domain>/ABC#some-id` → `<plain content for ABC>`.
-(TODO add example)
+(TODO add in full example) (TODO make TTL an option)

 For each record field a default value is searched for and used, if the entry value does not specify the field value itself.
 If no value is found for the field,